warerebel/openlr_decoder/README.md

 # Dependencies
 This module requires a mongodb database instance or an Azure Cosmos instance with support for mongodb api enabled.

-Native support for Azure Cosmos will be provided in a future release.
+Support for more backends will be added in future releases

 # Installation
 Install the module with npm: